broadinstitute/gatk/README.md

 ###### Invocation
 ```
-java -Xmx8g -jar <path_to_hellbender_jar> CallSegments -T <target_file_tsv> -S <seg_file> -O <output_called_seg_file> -sample <sample_name>
+java -Xmx8g -jar <path_to_hellbender_protected_jar> CallSegments -T <normalized_coverage_file> -S <seg_file> -O <output_called_seg_file> -sample <sample_name>
 ```

 #### Create PoN workflow

 This workflow can take some time to run depending on how many samples are going into your PoN and the number of targets you are covering.
+Basic time estimates are found in the [Overview of Steps](#overview-of-steps).

 ##### Additional requirements
 - Normal sample bam files to be used in the PoN.
+The index files (.bai) must be local to all of the associated bam files.

 ##### Overview of steps

 - Step 1.
-Collect proportional coverage
+Collect proportional coverage.  (~20 minutes for mean 150x coverage and 150k targets, per sample)
 - Step 2.
-Combine proportional coverage files
+Combine proportional coverage files  (< 5 minutes for 150k targets and 300 samples)
 - Step 3.
-Create the PoN file
+Create the PoN file (~1.75 hours for 150k targets and 300 samples)

+All time estimates are using the internal Broad infrastructure.

 ##### Step 1.
 Collect proportional coverage on each bam file